 Credentials - We Know It's Important To You!

 ACS Distance Education has been in operation since 1979.
 The school has established a high level of respect in academic circles and industry within a range of disciplines delivering courses from both the UK and Australia to people in most countries around the world.

 Staff include world renowned academics from several countries - we are proud of our staff.
 The school maintains active partnerships (affiliations) with respected institutions in several countries including England, Ireland, Australia, New Zealand, USA and France.

 The school's founder and Principal John Mason is a prolific writer.
 He has produced over 150 books and 4,000 articles published across a career spanning 5 decades.
 He has been elevated to the distinguished level "fellow" by three professional associations, two Australia and one in the UK.
 Mr Mason has served on many industry bodies over his career, and is currently President on the Executive Board of the International Approval and Registration Centre, and Ordinary Board Member, representing education, on the Australian Garden Council.

 The School's credentials are varied, take a look:

-- ACS is recognised by IARC.
+- ACS is approved by IARC.
 You can see the standards they endorse and adhere to on the IARC website.

 - ACS is affiliated with a group of around a dozen other colleges, located in the UK, Australia, USA, New Zealand, Philippines, France and Ireland (see Educational Affiliates).
 Many of these colleges hold government endorsement and offer articulation for ACS graduates into accredited qualifications or formal qualification progression pathways.
 Affiliates in the Europe include Warwickshire College, ADL, YesLearnFast, Learning Cloud, Academy of Health Courses and Warnborough College.
 Warnborough College offers a range of degrees in Psychology and other subjects.
 You can find out more about the BSc In Psychology and Counselling on their website.